White Aryan Resistance: Murder of Mulugeta Seraw and civil prosecution of the Metzgers

 On November 13, 1988, three white Aryan supremacists who were members of East Side White Pride, which allegedly had ties to WAR, beat to death Mulugeta Seraw, an Ethiopian man who had moved to the United States in order to attend college.

 In October 1990, the Southern Poverty Law Center won a civil case on behalf of the deceased man's family against Tom and John Metzger and WAR, for a total of US$12.5 million.
 The Metzgers did not have millions of dollars, so the Seraw family only received assets from the Metzger's $125,000 house and a few thousand dollars.
 The Metzgers declared bankruptcy, but WAR continued to operate.
-WAR continued to publish a newspaper despite the verdict.
+WAR continued to publish their newspaper despite the verdict.
 Metzger launched a website in 1997 and had an Internet radio program.
 The cost of trial, in the hundreds of thousands of dollars, was absorbed by the SPLC and the Anti-Defamation League, according to Morris Dees, founder of the SPLC.

+In 1993, the group expanded into Canada.